bwack/TheFinalChessCard/README.md

 # TheFinalChessCard modified in KiCad pcb.

-The replica above I'd like to be as close as the original.
-Some changes are to be desired.
+The replica above I'd like to be .. a replica.
+Some changes are desired.
 In this KiCad version we have moved two ICs back onto the grid.
 They were just too close for IC sockets.
 A zener diode was also too close to the same ICs.
 The crystal touched some metal.
 The power rails were thin.
 I have solved the changes in this version.
-The schematics were drafted by lvr as mentioned above regarding the PCB Reb 1.0.
+The schematics were drafted by lvr as mentioned above regarding the PCB Rev 1.0.

 Gerbers are available.
 Look under the KiCad folder.